K-Kumar-01/gsoc-2021-accord-project/README.md

 Accord Project is an organization that is developing an ecosystem and tools specifically for smart legal contracts.

 ## About the Project
 Accord Project create [templates](https://templates.accordproject.org/) for contracts and clauses using the [cicero](https://docs.accordproject.org/docs/started-installation.html), [ergo](https://docs.accordproject.org/docs/logic-ergo.html), and [concerto](https://docs.accordproject.org/docs/model-concerto.html).
-These templates, which are essentially `.cta` files can then be converted into different formats like `md`, `pdf`, `json` using the [transformer](https://github.com/accordproject/markdown-transform) library.
+These templates, which arethat are stored in `.cta` files can then be converted into different formats like `md`, `pdf`, `json` using the [transformer](https://github.com/accordproject/markdown-transform) library.

 My task was to improve the transformer by allowing the `CiceroMark`<-> `OOXML` interconversion by including the logic for missing entities in the transformer and improve the existing transformations ensuring proper roundtrip between the two.

 ## Use Case
 By integrating the above transformation process, one can convert the templates into an `XML` file which can be opened with MS Word, making it easier for non-technical people to work with the contracts and clauses.
 An [add-in](https://github.com/accordproject/cicero-word-add-in) is already created(not fully capable) which can make the interaction easier with these Word documents even before.

+The blog post for the add-in can be read [here](https://accordproject.org/news/gsoc-2020-cicero-word-add-in/).

 ## OOXML
 Office Open Extensible Markup Language abbreviated as [`OOXML`](https://en.wikipedia.org/wiki/Office_Open_XML) is a zip-based XML file format which was developed by Microsoft.
 It can be used to represent documents, presentations, spreadsheets, etc.